 Grace’s ABC Radio National podcast:

-My interest in Australian Chinese history started about three years ago when I started to research our family tree.
+My interest in Australian Chinese history started about three years ago when researching our family tree.
 Along the way I found Kate Bagnall’s blog ‘The Tiger’s Mouth’ which mentioned both my paternal and my maternal grandfathers in separate sections and dates.
 I was hooked then on finding out more about them!

-My paternal grandfather was a banana merchant in Little Bourke Street and had a turn at managing the clan business, Leong Lee, whilst my great grandfather on my mother’s side was a market gardener at Rosebud.
-In confirming their stories I am still finding my way around BDM Vic, PROV and TROVE with some limited success with NAA files.
-Although I have now been able to draw our family tree it is the continuing search for validation of their existence and what life was like for them here in Melbourne in the early 1900s that has led me to join CAFHOV after becoming a volunteer at the Chinese Museum in January this year.
+My paternal grandfather was a banana merchant in Little Bourke Street, whilst my great grandfather on my mother’s side was a market gardener at Rosebud.
+In confirming their stories I am still finding my way around BDM Vic, PROV and TROVE with limited success with NAA files.
+It was the search for validation of their existence and what life was like for them in Melbourne in the early 1900s that led me to join CAFHOV after becoming a volunteer at the Chinese Museum.

 Mei-Ling and John

 Researching Mei-Ling’s family history in the last few years has been an exciting and rewarding journey.